How to Become an Investment Banker

 • There is a clearly defined team structure and hierarchy within banks

-• A variety of skills is required to succeed in investment banking
+• A wide range of skills is required to succeed in investment banking

 Education and Work Experience Requirements

-Investment bankers typically require a minimum of a bachelor’s degree with a passing grade of a 2:1 in the UK.
+To become an investment banker, it typically requires a minimum of a bachelor’s degree with a passing grade of a 2:1 in the UK.
 Some banks in the US are highly selective and favor applicants who have graduated from an Ivy League college.
 Although STEM (science, technology, engineering, and mathematics) students tend to gravitate toward investment banking, this type of degree is not a requirement.
 Relevant work experience, such as internships in the financial services sector, are vital when applying for a full-time role in investment banking.

 How to Break into Investment Banking with No Experience